antoine3000/dok-antoine/content/pages/2020-01-12-about/_index.md

 ## Variable (2014-2019)

-Together with Constant Mathieu, we'd run a small but good webdesign studio called [Variable](http://variable.club/), from 2014 to 2019.
-We'd put emphasis on creating our own custom tools to stay task-specific, light and versatile.
+Together with Constant Mathieu, we had run a small but good webdesign studio called [Variable](http://variable.club/), from 2014 to 2019.
+We had put emphasis on creating our own custom tools to stay task-specific, light and versatile.

 During our journey, we had the chance to work for/with a music festival (Schiev), a web radio (The Word Radio), a contemporary art museum (MIMA), a centre for contemporary art and an independent cinema (Netwerk Aalst), few architecture offices (Office KGDVS, V+, A Practice), an art school (La Cambre), and many more.